n-babar/OfTheDay/README.md

 - When registering, give users the option to select their favorite OTDS (easier).

-(Concerning basic social media features)
-- Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail) (idk - maybe easy)

 (OTD Daily Features)
 - For prompts, the number answered count is hardcoded.
 Update the code so that these are accurate (easier).
 - Limit users to only one post per prompt per day????
 User should be allowed to post as many prompts as they want per day though (medium)
 - Maybe make it so the user has to make a post to even access their feed each day(medium)

+(Concerning basic social media features)
+- Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail) (idk - maybe easy)

+(Concerning loading screens)
+- making loading signal more complex, dynamic logo screen instead of a green revolving circle maybe (medium??? diffuclty)
+-  also maybe optimize so that the DOM is being set up while loading? (rn it just calls the backend functions while loading, which is most of the payload but both would be ideal) (alt solution maybe have frontent appear in phases, like while dom is loading, objects can have dark rendering background, like fizz does)

 (May require more recourses/app store deployment maybe), so for later...)